Article by Miriam Yates, Psychologist at Within Consulting

 In my exploration of the content out there I stumbled on (okay, strategically listened to) Steve Dubner’s Freakonomics podcast “How to be more productive”.
 More generally, if you haven’t listened to this series, do yourself and your earballs a giant favour and start streaming ASAP – I love his quirky take on otherwise straight-forward topics.
 Anyway, Dubner explores the concept of productivity with a range of contributors.
 One such contributor – Charles Duhigg (author of “Smarter Faster Better”) – interviewed 400-ish people and identified 8 key tools, those he deemed consistently productive seemed to use.
 These are:

-- Teams: it’s not about the talent (finally someone else who agrees) but rather how they interact (praise this thinking!)
-[Side note from Tamara: Ask us about our team roles tools or workshops if this interests you]
+Teams: it’s not about the talent (finally someone else who agrees) but rather how they interact (praise this thinking!)

 Now, I could bang on about how I’m giving this approach to productivity a crack… but who actually cares?
 Seriously….